A Production of Values

 The filmmakers themselves insist they are just telling an important story.
 Nolan says: "What you can do is be true to the real-life events and what they meant to the people who were involved in them.
 Dunkirk is a story about community.
 It's a story about people coming together in the face of evil.
 And I think different political groups taking that to mean different things means they are necessarily ignoring certain elements of the film."
 (Screen Daily) "My job as a storyteller is to present questions," Joe Wright says, "and the audience's job is to find answers" (The Atlantic) Neither filmmaker seems to be talking disingenuously but the stories they tell prop up a Manichean approach to the world that isn't too different from a certain strain of Brexit reasoning.
 Only the most extreme Brexiter is likely to suggest that Brexit is "about people coming together in the face of evil" but plenty commentators have used the term Dunkirk spirit to describe Britain's exit from Europe.
 Leo McKinstry proposes, in one of the key cheerleaders for leaving Europe, The Daily Express, that "Dunkirk was a blow against the prospect that Britain would be subsumed within a German-led empire, just as Brexit is a blow against our continued subjugation under unaccountable, German-led foreign rule.
 Both Dunkirk and Brexit epitomise the noble quest for democracy and freedom, fuelled by selfless love of country."

-Nolan has made a film that is easy enough to co-opt by people determined to leave the European Union but a fashionable narrative device in the mid-to-late 90s and well into the 2000s might have been less inclined to lend itself so easily to a nationalist cause.
+Nolan has made a film that is easy enough to co-opt by people happy to leave the European Union but a fashionable narrative device in the mid-to-late 90s and well into the 2000s might have been less inclined to lend itself so easily to a nationalist cause.
 Variously termed network narrative, hyperlink cinema and fractal filmmaking, here we had numerous works that moved amongst a variety of characters.
 Some were important works (Short Cuts, Code Inconnu), some were more facile (Crash, Love Actually), but what they had in common was a shifting sense of perspective indicating any story told had other perspectives to it as well.
 Short Cuts for example showed an issue of import for one character being of little consequence to another.
 After a couple's child has an accident the baker who has made a cake for the boy's birthday keeps leaving aggressive messages on the couple's answering machine after they fail to turn up to pay for it: the couple are holding vigil over the boy.
 The cake is an important issue for the baker, an issue forgotten against the developing personal tragedy for the couple.
 By introducing us to twenty-four characters all more or less equally important, Robert Altman's film suggests that perspectives and angles are more relevant than goals and obstacles.
 Nolan may tell three stories simultaneously but they are all goal-oriented and viewed exclusively from the British side.
 With one story covering a week, another a day and a third an hour, Nolan shows us a threefold push towards Britain's fight against the Germans.
 Yet while as in much of his work (Memento, The Prestige, Inception) Nolan plays with time, here perspective is less important than achievement: the plucky British doing what they can to fight the Hun.
 We have a fight on the land that covers a week, from the sea that takes place over a day, and from the air which lasts an hour.
 What it doesn't offer is a different view of the action perspectivally.
 The focus is exclusively on Britain.
 We see it again in Atonement, in the scenes in France.
 One character says, we fight in France and the French fucking hate us.
 Make me Home Secretary and I'll sort it out in a fucking minute.
 We got India and Africa, right.
 Jerry can have France, and Belgium and whatever else they want.
 Who's ever been to fucking Poland.
 It's all about room.
 Empire.
 They want more Empire.
 Give them this shithole, we keep ours and it is bob's your Uncle and Fanny's your fucking aunt."
 We can't pretend this is the film's view: a moment earlier we have seen the central character played by James McAvoy witness the death of numerous school girls and he has nothing to say in response to his fellow soldier's rant.
 Atonement novelist Ian McEwan reckoned leaving Europe "a huge mistake."(EuroNews) while the film's scriptriter Christopher Hampton regarded adapting Tartuffe as my protest against Brexit."
 (Guardian) Nevertheless, it is a speech that could easily be co-opted by The Brexit Party, especially in the context of seeing Germany as the most powerful force at present in Europe that once again wishes to take over.

 Atonement only partially concerns WWII; 1917 is more focused on WWI and, again like Dunkirk, formally deliberate.
 Here two young soldiers must travel from their trench to another a few miles away unsure whether or not the Germans have retreated as far as the general sending them on the mission claims.
 Their purpose is to carry a letter from the general who insists his fellow commanders elsewhere call off an offensive: military intelligence suggests the Germans have been waiting for this attack, are well-prepared and will annihilate the British.
 Director Sam Mendes shoots the films as if in one take: it is made up of sinuous long shots held together by ingenious cutting that, apart from one particular instance, gives the impression of a smooth single camera movement.
 Echoing the immersive, long-take cinema of Birdman and The Revenant, without quite pushing the formalist envelope central to one-take cinema, like Russian Ark and Victoria, Mendes said, "you're being pulled through it almost like a sort of gravitational pull, and so that is deliberate.
 It doesn't behave like a traditional war movie in that it's not a combat film.
 That's the other thing, there isn't a lot of bloodshed.
 And so it depends on low-grade simmering tension a lot of the time."
 When the interviewer compares the film to the style of a video game, Mendes reckons "it demands and I suppose this is the crucial difference between video games it demands an emotional response.
 It's asking for you to emotionally engage.
 So it operates on a visceral level, which is like a game, but on the other hand it asks for you to imagine these men's lives and imagine the lives of people who lived through this for real.
 And so hopefully it goes a little deeper."
 (UpRoxx)